On the fractional Poisson process and the discretized stable subordinator: The diffusion limits for the fractional Poisson and the Wright processes

 where, if $w(x)$ has support on $x\ge 0$ we can work with the Laplace transform instead of the Fourier transform (replace the $\widehat{\phantom{x}}\,$ by $\widetilde{\phantom{x}}\,$).
 If there exists between $h$ and $\tau$ a scaling relation ${\mathcal{R}}$ (to be introduced later) under which $u(x,t)$ tends for $h \to 0$, $\tau \to 0$ to a meaningful limit $v(x,t)=u_{0,0}(x,t)$, then we call the process $x=x(t)$ with this sojourn density a {\it diffusion limit}.
 We find it via

 and Fourier-Laplace (or Laplace-Laplace) inversion. \vsp Note: this diffusion limit is a limit in the weak sense (convergence in distribution of the CTRW to the diffusion limit).
-The mathematical background consists in the application of the Fourier (or Laplace) continuity theorem of probability theory for fixed time $t$. \vsp We will now find that the fractional Poisson process and the Wright counting process have the same diffusion limit, namely the inverse stable subordinator.
+The mathematical background consists in the application of the Fourier (or Laplace) continuity theorem of probability theory for fixed time $t$. \vsp We will now find that the counting numbers of the fractional Poisson process and the Wright process have the same diffusion limit, namely the inverse stable subordinator.
 The two corresponding Erlang processes have the same diffusion limit, namely the stable subordinator.
-For $t \to \infty$ the renewal functions have the same asymptotic behaviour, namely $m(t)\sim t^\beta/\Gamma(1+\beta)$ which, in the case of the fractional Poisson process, is exact for all $t\ge 0$. \vsp To prove these statements we need the Laplace transform of the relevant functions $\phi(t)$ and $w(x)$.
+For $t \to \infty$ the renewal functions have the same asymptotic behaviour, namely $m(t)\sim t^\beta/\Gamma(1+\beta)$.
+Here, in the case of the fractional Poisson process, we can replace the sign $\sim$ of asymptotics by the sign $=$ of equality for all $t\ge 0$. \vsp To prove these statements we need the Laplace transform of the relevant functions $\phi(t)$ and $w(x)$.
 For the fractional Poisson process we have

 For the Wright process we have

 In all cases we have, for fixed $s$ and $\kappa$

 and straightforwardly we obtain for the sojourn densities in both cases, by use of (5.1) with $p$ in place of $u$ and $\widehat{\phantom{x}}\,$ replaced by $\widetilde{\phantom{x}}\,$